 How we chose our recommendations

 We chose all these recommendations straight from the Mumsnet forums, as we think this is one area where experience really does speak volumes.

 First we trawled the back-to-school threads for recommendations of the school bags that Mumsnetters had been most impressed with.
 We also kept a list of any brands that received duff reviews.

 We then looked up customer reviews for our shortlisted bags and compared our list with consumer review sites and publications to see which had won awards and accolades.
 We then whittled the list down by collating all that information, and picked a selection of school bags from those that we thought represented something for everyone student.

 Why you should trust us

+The bags we picked all come recommended by real parents, who took the time to post about their finds on the Mumsnet Talk boards, so all the reviews are honest and unpaid for.
 We write about products that we feel offer the best value to most parents – the ones that our users would recommend to their own friends and family.